A. A. K. Niazi: Surrendering of Eastern Command

 Lieutenant-General Niazi signing the Instrument of Surrender under the gaze of Indian Army's Eastern Command's commander Lt.
 Gen. J.S.
 Aurora (sitting beside Niazi), on 16 December 1971 in Dhaka.

 When Indian Army soldiers crossed the borders and charged towards Dhaka, General Niazi panicked when he came to realise the real nature of the Indian strategy and became frantically nervous when the Indian Army successfully penetrated the defence of the East.
 Niazi's military staff further regretted not heeding the intelligence warnings issued 20 years earlier in the 1952 Cable 1971 report compiled by Major K. M. Arif, the military intelligence official on Niazi's staff.

 According to testimony by Major-General Rao Farman Ali to the War Enquiry Commission, Niazi's morale collapsed as early as 7 December.
 Niazi broke down in tears that day when meeting Governor Abdul Motaleb Malik to deliver a progress report on the war.

-Niazi ultimately blamed Lieutenant-General Tikka Khan for the army's oppressive strategy.
-Major accusations were also directed toward Lieutenant-General Yakob Ali Khan, Admiral S. M. Ahsan and Major-General Ali for aggravating the crisis, but Niazi had to bear the most responsibility for all that happened in the East.
+General Niazi, alongside with his deputy Rear-Admiral Mohammad Shariff, nervously tried reassessing the situation to hold the Indian Army's penetration by directing joint army-navy operations with no success.
 The Pakistani military combat units found themselves involved in a guerrilla war with the Mukti Bahini under M. A. G. Osmani.

 On 6 December, the Indian government extended diplomatic recognition to Bangladesh.
+By 8 December Indian troops reached the outskirts of Dhaka.
+Malik, Rao Farman Ali, and Niazi offered India a conditional ceasefire which called for transferring power in East Pakistan to an elected civilian government, but without the surrender of the Eastern Command led by Niazi.
+The offer was rejected by India, and was called illegitimate by President Yahya Khan.

-This eventually led Governor Abdul Motaleb to resign from his post and he took refuge with his entire cabinet at the Red Cross shelter at the Inter-Continental Dacca on 14 December.
+Governor Abdul Motaleb resigned from his post and he took refuge with his entire cabinet at the Red Cross shelter at the Inter-Continental Dacca on 14 December.